The m=1 amplituhedron and cyclic hyperplane arrangements: Relaxing to Grassmann polytopes

 We call this a {\itshape full Grassmann arrangement} in the case that $\overline{S_M} = \Gr_{k,n}^{\ge 0}$.
 A Grassmann arrangement is well defined, and homeomorphic to the corresponding Grassmann polytope, by the same arguments which appear in \cref{sec_B_amplituhedron}. \end{defn}

 The amplituhedron $\mathcal{A}_{n,k,1}(Z)$ is an example of a full Grassmann polytope (see \cref{TP_restriction}).
 In the case $k=1$, Grassmann polytopes are precisely polytopes in the projective space $\Gr_{1,r} = \mathbb{P}^{r-1}$.
-Therefore, Grassmann polytopes are a generalization of polytopes into Grassmannians.
+Therefore, Grassmann polytopes generalize polytopes into Grassmannians.

 \cref{intrinsic_description} generalizes to any full Grassmann arrangement; the proof is the same.
 In particular, in the case that $m=1$, the analogue of \cref{B_m=1} holds.

 \begin{prop} For $m=1$, the full Grassmann arrangement can be described as follows: